We are a gadget-obsessed society, always looking for the

 On the flip side,The Ski Leash that attaches to the child’s hips instead of the shoulders prevents a speed-seeking tot from bombing the hill (French fries) while introducing steering with the lower torso.
 The Ski Leash for $32 comes with its own fanny pack for storage during lift rides.

 All of these devices decrease the learning curve tremendously.
 The ski tip connectors are by far the most popular gadget because they are inexpensive, and easy for the child and the parent (or instructor) to use.

 Smugglers Notch’s award-winning Snow Sports University use tools to teach small children, including the edgie-wedgies on 2-4 year olds whose balance has not developed enough and whose tips naturally come apart as they tend to lean back.
-Smuggs’ snowboarding school uses modified outriggers for really young riders, as young as 4 and 5, to give them better balance.
+Smuggs’ snowboarding school uses modified outriggers and a Burton's Riglet Park for really young riders, as young as 4 and 5, to give them better balance.